computablelabs/compspec/TopLevelSpec.md

 data market.
 Note that the schema is associated closely with an individual market.
 In a future iteration of the design, the schema may be an on-chain entity.

+Note that the results of `Backend::GET_SCHEMA(market)` should specify the bytestring format that is accepted by `Backend::ADD_DATAPOINT`.
+The `Backend` is responsible for rejecting malformed bytestrings that don't adhere to the schema.

 ##### RUN_QUERY
 Calling `Backend::RUN_QUERY(auth_token, markets, query)` will execute the provided